-Proposed Recommendations and Implementation Schedule for Consideration by Champaign County as Part of a 15-Year Update
+Proposed Recommendations and Implementation Schedule for the 20-Year Update

-The Recommendation and Implementation Schedule of the 2007 Update to the Champaign County Solid Waste Management Plan is intended to further address the central County goal of reducing the amount of waste generated and improving the ratio of waste recycled to waste generated.
+The Recommendation and Implementation Schedule of the 2012 Update to the Champaign County Solid Waste Management Plan is intended to further address the central County goal of reducing the amount of waste generated and improving the ratio of waste recycled to waste generated.

-The seven recommendations adopted as a part of the 10-Year Update in 2002 are proposed to be retained as a part of the Recommendation and Implementation Schedule of the 2007 Update to the Champaign County Solid Waste Management Plan.
-As a part of the 2007 Recommendation and Implementation Schedule, one additional newly proposed recommendation is to, as possible, encourage improved countywide monitoring, collection and reporting of recycling rates.
+The seven recommendations adopted as a part of the 15-Year Update in 2007 are proposed to be retained as a part of the Recommendation and Implementation Schedule of the 2012 Update to the Champaign County Solid Waste Management Plan.
 Each of the following recommendations is to be implemented, as resources permit and as possible, on an ongoing basis.
-The 2007 Update Recommendation and Implementation Schedule follows:
+The 2012 Update Recommendation and Implementation Schedule follows: